 On September 13, 1990, the UC Davis Library dedicated its preservation department in commemoration of longtime library supporter, Margaret B. Harrison.

 Margaret became interested in bookbinding in the 1930s, soon after her marriage to Michael Harrison, apprenticing for a time with master bookbinder Hazel Dreis.
 Although she had originally planned to teach bookbinding, World War II intervened, and Margaret spent the war years as an adjutant and then a commanding officer in the Sacramento Women’s Ambulance and Transportation Corps.
 She did not pursue teaching.
 For more than four decades, however, her bookbinding skills enabled her to bind and preserve a number of volumes within the Western Americana collection that she and Michael were acquiring.

 After Margaret’s death in 1980, her binding equipment and supplies were bequeathed to the UC Davis Library to support the library’s binding efforts.
-Harrison’s half interest in the Michael and Margaret B. Harrison Western Research Center was also bequeathed to the library.
-In memory of his wife, Michael Harrison provided an endowment, the income from which are used to augment the library’s ongoing preservation programs.
+In memory of his wife, Michael Harrison provided an endowment, the income from which is used to augment the library’s ongoing preservation programs.

 Maynard A. Amerine was one of the world’s foremost authorities on both the cultural and technical aspects of grape growing and wine making.
 In the mid-to-late 20th century, he made the most singularly significant contributions of any one individual to the California wine industry.
 His accomplishments have been a major factor in California wines gaining their present status in the world.